Creating a sustainable home takes time. I know everything takes time, but there’s a lot of learning and, at times, there’s saving up to happen.

 As I mentioned before, we have a Google Nest in our house.
 While it offers economical learning of your practices, we do it all manually, but we keep a very close eye on temps, costs, etc.

 With a bigger house, heating and air requires more gas and electricity.
-Thankfully our house isn’t too big and, in the summer, our big oak tree helps us keep the heat out quite well.
+Thankfully our house isn’t too big and, in the summer, our big oak tree helps us keep out the heat quite well.

-For better or worse, we do still have single-pane windows in two rooms in our home.
+For better or worse, we do still have beautiful single-pane windows in two rooms in our home.
 Not only does the glass allow for heat transfer in and out, the wood frames create gaps for air to flow freely as well.

 Sustainable Appliances